mmkhan19/mmkhan19.github.io/content/project/proj_nqo/index.md

 slides: example
 ---

-A study to discover cellular identities of murine oral tumors treated with a pharmacological blockade of Wnt/b-cat/CBP signaling complex induced via tobacco-associated carcinogen.
+A single-cell study to discover cellular identities of murine oral tumors treated with a pharmacological blockade of Wnt/b-cat/CBP signaling complex induced via tobacco-associated carcinogen.
 A large dataset with 50K+ cells with information on cellular sub-types, programs, and dynamics to study onco-phenotypes.
+Manuscript in progress.